pipewrk/geekist.co/cm8d1fb2u000409jx1g2mcyvf.md

 ---
 title: "We Broke the Web.
-Can Web0+ Fix It?"
+Can WebO+ Fix It?"
 seoDescription: "The web has come full circle.
-After 25 years of over-engineering, Web0+ revives the best of Web1, Web2, and Web3—minus the complexity."
+After 25 years of over-engineering, WebO+ revives the best of Web1, Web2, and Web3 - minus the complexity."
 datePublished: Mon Mar 17 2025 12:25:22 GMT+0000 (Coordinated Universal Time)
 cuid: cm8d1fb2u000409jx1g2mcyvf
-slug: we-broke-the-web-can-web0-fix-it
+slug: we-broke-the-web-can-webo-fix-it
 cover: https://cdn.hashnode.com/res/hashnode/image/upload/v1742214068976/c9409ae1-1d47-41ca-9ed7-009e3326cb3f.png
-tags: laravel, javascript, performance, web-development, nodejs, backend, seo, frontend-development, ssr, web3, deno, decentralization, web-20, web-history, web0
+tags: laravel, javascript, performance, web-development, nodejs, backend, seo, frontend-development, ssr, web3, deno, decentralization, web-20, web-history, webo

 ---

 Let's be honest.
 The Web has gone through so many self-imposed revolutions, it looks a lot more like a badly managed startup.
 Pivoting.
 Perpetually.
 Forever rewriting its mission statement.
 But as a side-effect, it tends to generate buzzwords.
 A ton of them.
 So here's another one:

-***Web0+***
+***WebO+***

 But let’s start at the beginning.
 We had Web1.0 - which wasn’t a term that was ever actually coined - but was known as the *read-only web*.
 Then Web2.0 came with all its interactivity and API-driven web apps.
 And finally, we met Web3.
 What’s next?